-Why is the SCI being updated?
+Why has the SCI been updated?

 1.4 Birmingham City Council's first SCI was adopted in 2008.
 An update of the SCI was therefore required to reflect changes to legislation and guidance including the Housing and Planning Act 2016, the Neighbourhood Plan Act 2017, the latest planning regulations, changes in national planning policy and guidance, as well as changes in communication methods and techniques over the past 10 years.
 This SCI will now replace the 2008 version.